rtts/debian/roles/wol/README.md

 # Wake-on-LAN

-This is a role and a rant about enabling Wake-on-LAN, a feature so forgotten that discovering it almost feels like re-inventing it.
+This is a rant about enabling Wake-on-LAN, a feature so forgotten that discovering it almost feels like re-inventing it.
 When it finally works, you can switch on the computer via the network, which is a useful and responsible thing to do when you want to conserve power by spinning up machines on demand.

 Unfortunately, hardware and software suppliers alike conspire against users to make this as hard as possible to enable.
 First, you need to